hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

  ![scatter-1](../img/scatter-plot1.png)

 Each point represents a sample.
 The values on the y-axis correspond to the average expression for each sample which is dependent on the x-axis variable `age_in_days`.
-This plot is in it's simplest form.
-We can customize many features of the plot (fonts, colors, axes, titles) through [graphic options](http://www.statmethods.net/advgraphs/parameters.html).
+This plot is in its simplest form, we can customize many features of the plot (fonts, colors, axes, titles) through [graphic options](http://www.statmethods.net/advgraphs/parameters.html).

 For example, let's start by giving our plot a title and renaming the axes.
 We can do that by simply adding the options `xlab`, `ylab` and `main` as arguments to the `plot()` function: